AndriyYer/prompt-engineering-explorer/README.md

 - OpenAI's documentation
 - Various YouTube tutorials on prompt engineering

-Feel free to use this code, suggest improvements, or reach out with questions!
-I'm still learning, so any feedback is welcome.
+Feel free to use this code, suggest improvements, or reach out with question

 ---